aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/freeze/_index.md

 Freeze panes let you view your large data without keeping track of Row or Column label.

 ## **Freeze Panes with Aspose.Cells for Node.js via C++**
 It's simple to freeze panes with Aspose.Cells for Node.js via C++.
-Please use the [**Worksheet.freezePanes**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#freezePanes-number-number-) method to freeze panes at the selected Cell.
+Please use the [**Worksheet.freezePanes(number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#freezePanes-number-number-number-number-) method to freeze panes at the selected Cell.
 1. Construct Workbook to open the file or create an empty file.
 2. Freeze panes with Worksheet.freezePanes() method.
 3. Save the file.